starwolf0320/web3-interview-preparation/README.md

 1. [Fork this repository](https://github.com/noahliechti/web3-interview-preparation/fork)
 2. Clone your fork to your local environment
+3. Create a feature branch `git checkout -b custom-answers`
-3. You can now add custom answers for the behavioral interview and push your changes to your own repo.
-If you want you can also add additional questions and answers for the other sections
+4. Add custom answers for the behavioral interview and commit your changes `git commit -m 'add description here'`
+5. Push your changes to your own repo with `git push -u origin custom-answers`.

+If you want you can also add additional questions and answers for the other sections.
+If you think others could profit from your answers consider opening a pull request to the [main repo](https://github.com/noahliechti/web3-interview-preparation).

 ### Where to learn (3 variants)